albertcmiller1/order_book/README.md

 ## notes
 * a buyer  matches with a  seller when the incoming buy  price is greater than a sell offer
 * a seller matches with a  buyer  when the incoming sell price is less    than a buy offer
+* buy  offers will generally be under the spread, and at the beginning of the limit DLL
+* sell offers will generally be above the spread, and at the end       of the lmit DLL

 TODO:
 14,080 orders/sec wo logging